objectiv/objectiv.io/blog/2022-07-14 Release User Identity.md

 What this example above does is assign the last identity available  to all events captured in the session, with any parallel sessions (e.g. same user logged in on multiple devices) remaining intact.
-As the `anonymize_unidentified_users` parameter is set to `False`, sessions for users that do not have a new identity are not fully anonymized, and for instance keep their original session ID from the cookie.
+As the `anonymize_unidentified_users` parameter is set to `False`, sessions for users that do not have a new identity are not fully anonymized, and for instance keep their original cookie ID.

 ## How to use it in the Tracker SDK?
 The Tracker should be instructed to track the user identity explicitly in the new